Home

 To implement log rotation you can use external programs like logrotate but I prefer simpler solution and thanks to io.Writer interface, Go makes implementing log rotation simple.

-filerotate is a Go library that implement log rotation.
+filerotate is a Go library that implements log rotation.

 How to use filerotate